Paleo Banana Coconut Flour Pancakes

 How about you?
 Do you like gluten-free and paleo recipes?

-If you like these Coconut Flour Pancakes, try more of our favorite Pancake Recipes:
+If you like these paleo pancakes, try more of our favorite pancake recipes:

 - 1 banana, smashed